imarranz/data-science-workflow-management/README.md

 ## Introducction

+A good workflow means better results and reproducible research.
+A first step is to work with a nice structure of files and folders.

 ## Links and Resources

+Links where I have learned about Data Science workflow.

 [Manage your Data Science project structure in early stage](https://towardsdatascience.com/manage-your-data-science-project-structure-in-early-stage-95f91d4d0600)
 [Best practices organizing data science projects](https://www.thinkingondata.com/how-to-organize-data-science-projects/)